sokolhessnerlab/itrackvalr/notebooks/behavioral_data_preprocessing.md

 | CSN010 |        2.15590923006 |      0.246194777312 |       7.99283455560 |     2.249618738692 |
 | CSN011 |        1.36405598454 |      0.692828005016 |       3.64924517583 |     0.651777575973 |

-## Show plot of reaction times by signal times
+## Gut-check plot of reaction times by signal times

-For hits, the reaction time does increase slightly across all participants.
+Note the 1.000s to 1.100s gap where hits were not recorded.

 ``` r
 combined_hits_df %>%